Norway · tool

 Local etiquette

-- •Card payment is widely accepted everywhere; cash is rarely needed.
+- •Card payment is widely accepted everywhere; carrying small amounts of cash is generally unnecessary.